Tauern Railway Tunnel: Operational history

 Between 1925 and 1935, work was undertaken to electrify the tunnel along with the rest of the line.
 This scheme included the construction of a power station to produce the needed energy to the west of Mallnitz.
 Due to a high degree of pre-existing infrastructure, the cost of the whole line's electrification did not exceed £400,000; it reportedly reduced the journey times of passenger trains across the whole route by twenty-five per cent as well as freight trains by fifty per cent.
 As a natural consequence of this work, steam locomotives no longer traversed the tunnel, having been replaced by electric counterparts; as such, the air intakes that were formerly needed to supply the tunnel with additional fresh air were deemed to be surplus to requirements.

 During the First World War, the Autoschleuse service, carrying motor vehicles between either side of the tunnel by trains, commenced.
 Also referred to as the Tauernschleuse service, or in English as Tauern Motorail, the service consists of a specially adapted car shuttle train, which have been designed to facilitate the rapid loading and unloading of large amounts of road vehicles, including larger types such as buses and lorries.
 While passengers used to originally stay within their vehicles throughout the journey, changes in safety legislation have led to the passengers being carried within several passenger carriages instead, as the road vehicles are required to be unoccupied while traversing the tunnel.

 On 12 August 1947, a bomb exploded under a British military train carrying 175 people from London to Villach in close proximity to the tunnel.
 The bomb, which detonated underneath the baggage compartment, injured one soldier; a second bomb was present but failed to explode.
 It was apparently intended for the train to derail and fall over a steep cliff.
 The terrorist group Irgun was later implicated in the attack.

 Between 2000 and 2004, the Tauern tunnel underwent extensive renovation works.
 During these works, the northern tunnel entrance was substantially altered as a means of rectifying a rather notorious curve near to this entrance which had caused numerous trains to derail over the years.
 As the first part of the tunnel was not particularly deep underground, it was permanently dug open, effectively moving the tunnel entrance southwards by 179 metres and shortening the tunnel's length from 8,550 to 8,371 metres.
 The edifice of old tunnel entrance was left intact in its original location, albeit with no operational purpose; it presently stands as a memorial arch.
 This period of renovation also saw the replacement of all the rails and power lines inside the tunnel, while damaged sections of tunnel wall were repaired, and fire detection systems were installed.

+The tunnel was scheduled to close from 18 November 2024 for further modernisation.
+With the work completed, it reopened on 14 July 2025.